You may wish to read a short introduction to this section with a map of the region first.

 Resadiye Camii; (left) main portico; (centre) rear portico; (right) detail showing the use of two capitals for each column

-Ancient columns and capitals were used in 1328 for the construction of a mosque; at that time Silifke was controlled by the Emirs of Laranda (Karaman).
+Ancient columns and capitals were used in 1328 for the construction of a mosque; at that time Silifke was ruled by the Emirs of Laranda (Karaman).

 Aya Thecla: (left) entrance to the cave; (centre) main chapel; (right) an ancient capital and a christogram (a monogram symbolizing Jesus Christ)